 Definite regulations and limitations relative to financing of campaigns for nomination or election to public office have been established under the jurisdiction of the five-member, five-year term OHIO ELECTIONS COMMISSION.
 Four members are appointed by Secretary of State with consent of the Senate by selecting two each from list a of five submitted by two political party central committees.
 These four appoint the fifth member as chairman.
-No member shall serve more than one full term of Development, the Director of the Department of Agriculture, No more than five of the appointed commissioners may be members of the same political party.
-Expiration of appointed terms is staggered to insure the continuity of the commission at all times.
-The Commission hires a General Manager to conduct the annual Ohio State Fair and oversee the 175 year-round events which take place at the Ohio Expo Center.
-Special emphasis is directed toward the promotion of agriculture and development of youth fair activities and programs.
+No member shall serve more than one full term.